 A significant distinction between the Western and non-Western perspectives is that psychedelic use in non-Western cultures is typically deliberate and supervised.
 It is rare for teens to use psychedelics without the guidance of an experienced adult.
 These substances are approached with a deeper purpose, such as seeking spiritual guidance, connecting with the community and ancestors, or healing from mental trauma.

 Although the differences in cultural and individual contexts for substance use between these cultures and ours are well understood, the effects of the lack of these contexts in our culture are not.
-We emphasize the fact that just because psychedelic use in other cultures can be healthy, does not necessarily mean it is in ours, or for everyone.
+We emphasize the fact that just because psychedelic use in other cultures can be healthy does not necessarily mean it is in ours or for everyone.

-Potential harms of psychedelic use in teenagers
+Potential harms of teen psychedelic use

 Psychotic episodes, such as delusions and hallucinations, can occur with the use of psychedelics, and it’s important to seek immediate medical attention if this occurs.
 The use of psychedelics can also worsen underlying mental health issues or trigger latent mental health issues.